 The high-profile protests in Lhasa propelled the Tibetan independence movement into primetime news, turning it into a defining political cause of the decade.
 When the Nobel Peace Prize was awarded to the Dalai Lama in 1989, it crystallized the nobility of the Tibetan cause in Western public consciousness.
 The issue gathered seemingly unstoppable momentum.
 It was during this period that the Tibetan leadership began to make serious inroads into legislatures around the world, most prominently in US Congress.
 Leading senators and congressmen from the Democratic as well as the Republican parties became enduring champions of Tibet, turning the issue into one of the few bipartisan causes in both chambers of Congress.
-Resolutions were passed in Congress as well as other parliaments recognizing the Dalai Lama as the legitimate leader of the Tibetan people and condemning China's occupation of Tibet.
-98
+Resolutions were passed in Congress as well as other parliaments recognizing the Dalai Lama as the legitimate leader of the Tibetan people and condemning China's occupation of Tibet.98 invaded and occupied Tibet."
+And it went further: "Over 1,000,000 Tibetans perished from 1959 to 1979 as a direct result of the political instability, executions, imprisonment and large-scale famine engendered by the policies of the People's Republic of China in Tibet."
+From 1987 to 1997, Congress passed some 20 resolutions on Tibet, and the European Parliament passed at least 12.100

 A European Parliament resolution was passed on October 14, 1987, "recalling that both during the early days of the Chinese occupation in the 1950s and during the Cultural Revolution the Tibetan religion and culture were brutally repressed."
-US
+US Congress passed a stronger resolution on December 22, 1987, stating that the "Chinese Communist army

-&lt;sup>98 Tom Grunfeld, The Making of Modern Tibet, 232.
+98 Tom Grunfeld, The Making of Modern Tibet (New York: M.E.
+Sharpe, 1996), 232.